How Consistent Are Humans When Grading Programming Assignments?: Research Context

 \subsubsection{Assignment Outline}

 The assignment was a small-group, open-ended paired programming assignment to utilise object-oriented programming concepts to develop a predator/prey simulator with groups of two or three.
+The students were asked to conduct pair programming with explicit instructions on how to pair program.
+One student was the ``driver'', who wrote the code, and the other was the ``navigator'', who reviewed the code as it was written, and they were instructed to switch roles throughout the assignment.
 The students were provided with a template project based on the ``foxes-and-rabbit'' project from the sixth edition of \citet{Barnes2006}'s book on ``Objects First with Java''.
 The template includes a graphical user interface (GUI), a Field class, which contains a two-dimensional array for the simulation environment, and two animals, a Fox and a Rabbit; \autoref{fig:template_url} shows the class diagram of the template code.
 Students were asked to extend the template code with the following base tasks: \begin{itemize} \item The simulation should have at least five species, with at least two being predators and at least two not being predators. \item At least two predators should compete for the same food source. \item Some or all species should distinguish between male and female animals and only propagate when male and female species are in a neighbouring cell of the two-dimensional array. \item The simulation should keep track of the time of the day, and some species should exhibit different behaviours at some time of the day. \end{itemize}

 After completing the base tasks, the students were asked to implement one or more challenge tasks.
 The students could choose to invent their own tasks or to use one or more of the following suggestions: \begin{itemize} \item Simulate the lifecycle of plants, including growth and being a food source for at least one animal. \item Simulate changing weather states and how they affect other simulation aspects. \item Simulate disease within the species, including the spread of the disease. \end{itemize}